Timeline of Events in the Struggle for Freedom of Expression in Vietnam

-February 2018: Persecuted writer and activist Pham Doan Trang announced as winner of 2017 Homo Homini Prize from People in Need
+February 2018: Persecuted writer and activist Pham Doan Trang was announced as the winner of the 2017 Homo Homini Prize from People in Need.

-February 6, 2018: Hoang Duc Binh and Nguyen Nam Phong sentenced to 14 and 2 years in prison, respectively, in a court in Nghe An province under Articles 330 and 331 of the 2015 Criminal Code.
+February 6, 2018: Hoang Duc Binh and Nguyen Nam Phong were sentenced to 14 and two years in prison, respectively, in a court in Nghe An province, under Articles 330 and 331 of the 2015 Criminal Code.
 The environmental activists were involved in Formosa protests.

 February 9, 2018: Six Hoa Hao Buddhists: Bui Van Trung, Bui Van Tham, Nguyen Hoang Nam, Le Thi Hong Hanh, Le Thi Hen, and Bui Thi Bich Tuyen, were tried in An Giang province.
 Bui Van Tham was charged under Article 257 (“resisting persons in the performance of their official duties”) and Article 245 (“causing public disorder”), while the other five were charged under Article 245 of the 1999 Criminal Code.
 Trung and Tham were sentenced to six years in prison; Nam was sentenced to four; Hanh and Tuyen were sentenced to three; and Hen was given a two-year suspended sentence.
 According to supporters, this is a case of religious repression.

-February 9, 2018: Nguyen Van Truong arrested in Thai Nguyen province under Article 331 (new) for online postings about police corruption
+February 9, 2018: Nguyen Van Truong was arrested in Thai Nguyen province under Article 331 (new) for online postings about police corruption.

-February 10, 2018: Land rights activist Can Thi Theu was released from prison after completing her sentence.
-She returned to her home in Duong Noi, Ha Dong, Ha Noi, where she was warmly welcomed by family, friends, and fellow villagers.
+February 10, 2018: Land rights activist Can Thi Theu was released from prison after completing her sentence and arrived home to a group of supporters.

-Mid-February 2018: Nguyen Ngoc Nhu Quynh (Mother Mushroom) transferred to a remote northern prison (Prison No. 5 in Thanh Hoa) without written notice to her family, despite her poor health
+Mid-February 2018: Nguyen Ngoc Nhu Quynh (Mother Mushroom) was transferred to a remote northern prison (Prison No. 5 in Thanh Hoa) without written notice to her family, despite her poor health.

-Late February 2018: Nguyen Van Hoa transferred to An Diem prison in Quang Nam, about 500 km from his home province
+Late February 2018: Nguyen Van Hoa was transferred to An Diem prison in Quang Nam, about 500 km from his home province.

 February 23, 2018: Parents seeking to remedy a school fee dispute at a Catholic school were attacked outside the school by thugs believed to be related to the government.

-Late Feb-Early March 2018: Vu Quang Thuan, Trang Hoang Phuc, and Nguyen Van Dien appealed their January 31, 2018 sentences of eight, six, and 6.5 years
+Late Feb-Early March 2018: Vu Quang Thuan, Trang Hoang Phuc, and Nguyen Van Dien appealed their January 31, 2018 sentences of eight, six, and 6.5 years, respectively.

-March 7, 2018: Blogger Nguyen Tuong Thuy, vice president of the Independent Journalist Association of Vietnam, blocked from meeting with UN representatives
+March 7, 2018: Blogger Nguyen Tuong Thuy, vice president of the Independent Journalist Association of Vietnam, was blocked from meeting with UN representatives.

-March 8, 2018: Dissident journalist Pham Doan Trang taken into custody on International Women’s Day and released after 9 hours of interrogation.
+March 8, 2018: Dissident journalist Pham Doan Trang was taken into custody on International Women’s Day and released after nine hours of interrogation.
 This was her second recent interrogation after also being forcefully detained on February 24 regarding her recently-published book, “Chính trị bình dân” (Politics for the Masses).